-All members of staff and governors have been provided with a copy of part one of 'Keeping Children Safe in Education' 2023 which covers safeguarding information for staff.
+All members of staff have been provided with a copy of part one or annex A of 'Keeping Children Safe in Education' 2024 which covers safeguarding information for staff.

-- Nursery leaders, including the DSL will read KCSIE in its entirety. - Nursery leaders and all members of staff who work directly with children will read annex B. - All members of staff and governors have signed to confirm that they have read and understood the national guidance shared with them.
-This is recorded through Parentmail to confirm that they have read all documents regarding Safeguarding and related policies and documents, together with a date when it needs to be completed.
+- School leaders, including the DSL will read KCSIE in its entirety. - School leaders and all members of staff who work directly with children will read annex B. - All members of staff have signed to confirm that they have read and understood the national guidance shared with them.
+They complete a short quiz to confirm that they have read it and are secure on its content and changes.
+This information is collected via a google form

-All new staff and volunteers (including agency and third-party staff) receive safeguarding and child protection training (including online safety), including information to ensure they are aware of the nursery internal safeguarding processes, as part of their induction.
-New staff and volunteers have an induction that is led by DDSL and includes safeguarding training.
+All new staff and volunteers (including agency and third-party staff) receive safeguarding and child protection training (including online safety), including information to ensure they are aware of the school internal safeguarding processes, as part of their induction.
+New staff and volunteers have an induction that is led by a DSL and includes safeguarding training.
 This training is regularly updated and is in line with advice from the safeguarding partners.

-All governors receive appropriate safeguarding and child protection (including online safety) training at induction.
+All governors and trustees receive appropriate safeguarding and child protection (including online safety) training at induction.
 This training equips them with the knowledge to provide strategic challenge to test and assure that our safeguarding policies and procedures are effective and support the delivery of a robust whole school approach to safeguarding.
-This training is regularly updated.
-This is achieved through annual updates, safeguarding governor ensures all governors have completed new or refresher training every two years.
+This training is regularly updated through annual updates and refresher training every two years for governors.

 All staff members (including agency and third-party staff) will receive appropriate child protection training (including online safety) to ensure they are aware of a range of safeguarding issues.
 This training will be updated at least annually.
-This is achieved through Governor Hub Safeguarding training.
+This will take place on the first inset, through the annual update training and through reminders in the weekly briefing sheet.

-Online safety training for staff will be integrated, aligned, and considered as part of the whole nursery safeguarding approach and wider staff training and curriculum planning.
-Staff complete Stay safe training on an annual basis.
+Online safety training for staff will be integrated, aligned, and considered as part of the whole school safeguarding approach and wider staff training and curriculum planning.
+This is delivered annually by Childnet and is available to watch as a recording to ensure all staff can access it.

 In addition to specific child protection training, all staff will receive regular safeguarding and child protection updates, at least annually, to provide them with relevant skills and knowledge to safeguard children effectively.
-This is achieved via email, staff meetings and safeguarding quizzes.
+This is delivered through annual updates, sharing findings from serious case reviews, specific training and information in the weekly staff bulletin.

-Freshfield Nursery School recognises the expertise staff build by undertaking safeguarding training and from managing safeguarding concerns on a daily basis and staff are encouraged to contribute to and shape nursery safeguarding arrangements and child protection policies.
-This is achieved via input from knowledgeable and experienced staff, inviting input at staff meetings.
+Freshfield Nursery School recognises the expertise staff build by undertaking safeguarding training and from managing safeguarding concerns on a daily basis and staff are encouraged to contribute to and shape school safeguarding arrangements and child protection policies.
+This is achieved through staff surveys and regular staff meetings and training, where staff can share their own experiences and knowledge.

-The DSL and headteacher will provide an annual report to the Governing Board detailing safeguarding training undertaken by all staff and will maintain an up-to-date record of who has been trained
+The DSL and executive headteacher will provide an annual report to the governing body detailing safeguarding training undertaken by all staff and will maintain an up-to-date record of who has been trained